chainhead/mysql-demo/cfg/README.md

 # Introduction

-This document describes the configuration files required for this project. **DO NOT EDIT ANY FILE IN THIS FOLDER.**
+This document describes the configuration files required for this project. **DO NOT EDIT ANY FILE IN THIS FOLDER.** The files in this folder are for reference only.

 ## Configuration files